Prince Pierre, Duke of Valentinois

-Prince Pierre of Monaco, Duke of Valentinois (born Count Pierre Marie Xavier Raphaël Antoine Melchior de Polignac; 24 October 1895 – 10 November 1964) was the father of Rainier III of Monaco.
+Prince Pierre of Monaco, Duke of Valentinois (born Pierre Marie Xavier Raphaël Antoine Melchior de Polignac; 24 October 1895 – 10 November 1964) was the father of Rainier III of Monaco.
 He was a promoter of art, music, and literature in Monaco and served as the head of the country's delegation to the United Nations Educational, Scientific, and Cultural Organization (UNESCO) and to the International Olympic Committee.

 Background and early life

-Born at the Château de Kerscamp, Hennebont, Morbihan, France, as Count Pierre Marie Xavier Raphaël Antoine Melchior de Polignac, he was the fourth son and youngest child of Count Maxence Melchior Edouard Marie Louis de Polignac (1857–1936) and his Mexican-born wife, Susana Mariana Estefanía Francisca de Paula del Corazón de Jesús de la Torre y Mier (1858–1913), whom he wed in Paris in 1881 and who was the elder sister of Ignacio de la Torre y Mier, son-in-law of Mexican President Porfirio Diaz.
-He was a member of a cadet branch of the House of Polignac, one of France's most renowned ducal families, noble since at least the 12th century, duke in 1780, peer in 1817.
+Pierre Marie Xavier Raphaël Antoine Melchior de Polignac was born at the Château de Kerscamp, Hennebont, Morbihan, France.
+He was the fourth son and youngest child of Count Maxence Melchior Édouard Marie Louis de Polignac (1857–1936) and his Mexican-born wife, Susana Mariana Estefanía Francisca de Paula del Corazón de Jesús de la Torre y Mier (1858–1913), whom he wed in Paris in 1881.
+Mexican politician Ignacio de la Torre y Mier was Pierre's maternal uncle.
+Pierre was a member of a cadet branch of the House of Polignac, one of France's most renowned ducal families, noble since at least the 12th century, duke in 1780, peer in 1817.

-He was a descendant of Marie Antoinette's favourite, Yolande de Polastron, duchesse de Polignac.
-He was a first cousin twice removed of major-general Camille Armand Jules Marie, Prince de Polignac of the Confederate States of America, and maternal nephew of the Mexican politician José Ignacio Mariano Santiago Joaquín Francisco de la Torre y Mier.
-A veteran of World War I, in France he had fraternized in artistic social circles, becoming a good friend of Marcel Proust and Jean Cocteau.
+Pierre was a descendant of Marie Antoinette's favourite, Yolande de Polastron, duchesse de Polignac.
+A veteran of World War I, Pierre had fraternized in artistic social circles in France, becoming a good friend of Marcel Proust and Jean Cocteau.

 Prince

-He married civilly on 19 March and religiously on 20 March 1920, in Monaco, Princess Charlotte of Monaco, the illegitimate but adopted daughter of Louis II of Monaco by Marie Juliette Louvet.
+Pierre married civilly on 19 March and religiously on 20 March 1920, in Monaco, Princess Charlotte of Monaco, the illegitimate but adopted daughter of Louis II of Monaco by Marie Juliette Louvet.
 He changed his name and coat of arms to those borne by the House of Grimaldi by Monegasque ordinance issued on 18 March 1920, the day before his wedding.
 He had become a subject of the Sovereign Prince of Monaco, also by Monegasque Sovereign Ordinance, on 29 February 1920.
 From the date of the religious wedding the court of Monaco referred to him, jure uxoris, as Duke of Valentinois.
 That title had been conferred upon his wife as heiress presumptive on 20 May 1919.
 His surname and arms were altered by ordinance shortly after he became a Monegasque citizen, to ensure that his dynastic issue would bear the surname of Grimaldi in compliance with Article I of Monaco's house law.
-Pierre remained in succession to the French title Duke of Polignac, as do his legitimate male-line descendants.